HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 2. A Make.com account ([sign up](https://www.make.com/en/register))
 3. A Google account to access Google Sheets

-Note: Free plans for HubRise and Make.com are sufficient for this guide.
+Free plans for HubRise and Make.com are sufficient for this guide.

 ## Step 1: Create a HubRise OAuth 2.0 Client

+We'll start by setting up a client in HubRise.
+This client will allow Make.com to access your HubRise data.

 1. Log in to your HubRise back office.
 2. Click on **Developer** in the main menu.